GodestJulien/Node-RED-Pizza/README.md

-### Step 4 - Building your app using Visual Recognition and Cloudant DB with Node-RED
+# Step 4 - Building your app using Visual Recognition

 **How to create a simple flow with Visual Recognition**